-There are two main texts: Investments (Tenth Edition) by Bodie, Kane, and Marcus and Options, Futures and Other Derivatives (Eighth or Ninth Edition) by Hull.
+There is one main text for this exam: Investments (10th Edition) by Bodie, Kane, and Marcus.
 The Investments text contains references to various websites.
 Candidates are not responsible for the identity of the websites or the actual content of the websites except to the extent that the content is reproduced in the text.
 Candidates are also not responsible for any aspect of the Excel applications or the boxes entitled "E-Investments" that are usually placed at or towards the end of a chapter.